How to Paint Your Firearm: Using Brownells Aluma-Hyde II

 Frequently Asked Questions

-What makes Brownells Aluma-Hyde II different from regular spray paint for firearms?
+What makes Brownells Aluma-Hyde II different from standard spray paints for firearms?

-How should I prepare my firearm before applying Aluma-Hyde II?
+How should I prepare the firearm surface before applying Aluma-Hyde II?

 More Gunsmithing & DIY Videos You Might Like